-The CDPU13 in the service module controls the instrument, transitioning between the different instrument modes and sequencing the operations within exposures, and monitoring instrument status to generate the housekeeping data.
-It also takes the science data from the ROEs, losslessly-compressing it and buffering it before transfer to the spacecraft bulk memory (MMU).
-It consists of a science processing unit which performs the compression and science packet generation, a data processing unit to handle the instrument status and the science data from the ROEs.

-The CDPU is dual-redundant (Figure 3).
+The CDPU in the Service Module controls the instrument, transitioning between the different instrument modes and sequencing the operations within exposures, and monitoring instrument status to generate the housekeeping data.
+It also takes the science data from the ROEs, losslessly-compressing it and buffering it before the final transfer to the spacecraft bulk memory (MMU).
+Its main component is a central processing unit which performs all data handling functionalities, including interpretation and execution of Telecommands, instrument housekeeping data acquisition and monitoring, science data compression and packetisation.
+A power routing hardware to the PMCU (see below) is included in the unit as well.
+The CDPU is cold redundant (Figure 4).
+The CDPU also includes a multiplexer board to interface the 12 ROEs to both halves of the unit.